eswar7981/EventManagementMERN/README.md

 ### live link : https://event-management158.netlify.app

 ## 1. PROJECT OVERVIEW:
-• It is an user specific application where user can manage the scheduled events with a weather update.
+• It is an user specific application where user can manage the scheduled events with a weather update feature.

 • Basically, user can read, add, update, deleted the events.